mattbeaudry/playdate-beaudrypong/SCRIPT.md

 Customers are losing their data!
 You must get the site back up.

-... so finish that game and get back to your desk!
+... so get back to your desk!

 ## SCRIPT